Rotator Cuff Injury Doctor Questions & Answers

 How important is rehabilitation in the treatment of a rotator cuff tear or injury?

-A: Sometimes all that’s needed for treatment of a rotator cuff injury is rest, icing, and physical therapy.
+Sometimes all that’s needed for treatment of a rotator cuff injury is rest, icing, and physical therapy.
 In other cases, surgery may be necessary (like a shoulder replacement), but in other cases still, more conservative treatments can work very well.
-Here at Back Pain & Sciatica Center of Texas, we provide conservative treatments like:
+Here at Back Pain & Joint Center of Texas, we provide conservative treatments like:

 - Therapy – Physical rehabilitation therapy to help restore flexibility and strength is very important and often necessary in the treatment of a rotator cuff tear or other injury